 We’ve all come across a jello shot at some point in our lives (see: college), those wiggly party treats made with the cheapest liquor you can find.
-But jello shots—or jello jigglers of you prefer—have come a long way.
+But jello shots—or jello jigglers if you prefer—have come a long way.
 We promise, they are more than a cheap party shooter.
 They can actually be fancy and sophisticated.
 It’s simply a matter of making the most out of your ingredients.

 Never had jello shots?
 They’re exactly what they sound like: an individually portioned size bite of jello, traditionally consumed as a shot.
 And they’re great with or without booze.
 Use water or juice if you’re making booze-free, or replace the liquid with alcohol if you want an adults-only version.

 Vegetarians and vegans, don’t worry, there’s a jello shot option for you too.
 Regular gelatin is traditionally made with collagen, but substitutions can be made with agar agar (cooked and pressed algae, used in a lot of Asian cooking) or carrageenan (dried seaweed).
-Because these differ, both in texture and how they are prepared, you may have to do a little testing until you get the right consistency.
+Because these differ, both in texture and how they are prepared, you may have to do a little testing until you reach the right consistency.

 And that’s the beauty of jello shots; they’re incredibly easy to customize and there’s no wrong way to make them!
 Flavors, colors, shapes, whatever you can imagine, you can make.
 Feeling the fall vibes?
 Make pumpkin-flavored jello jigglers.
-Or get into the Christmas spirit with red and green Jelly shots.
+Or get into the Christmas spirit with red and green jello shots.
 There’s literally nothing you can’t do and there’s never a wrong time to make jello shots.
 Birthday?
 Definitely.
 Halloween?
 Of course.
 Bachelorette?
 Hard yes.

 - 1 box of premade flavored gelatin powder (jello)